douglasahlquist/workspace_person_masking/README.md

 ## This project.

 In using TensorFlow Javascript this small javascript file will programmatically remove persons from a second live video stream.
-Tghis masking is accompished in real-time as the video is 'recorded' from your system's web cam.
+This masking is accompished in real-time as the video is 'recorded' from your system's web cam.

 ## As seen on Twitter